 Some characters are exceptional characters, to the point where they can pursue more than one class at a time.
 The act of doing this is called multi-classing.
+You gain the abilities of all the selected classes, but must spend more time accomplishing deeds to level up.

 Multi-classing is far more complex than single classed characters.
 If you are a beginner to RPGs, (or heck, even bad at math) you may not wish to play multi-class characters.
 However, they also can be fun, allowing characters you might not otherwise be able to play.
 If you wish to try to multi-class, read on.

+You can Multi-Class into either two classes, or three classes.
 Your race will tell you which Multi-Class combinations are valid for a character.

 For many characters, your Race will tell you what Multi-classes you can be.
 However, in addition, there are some ground rules for multi-classing for races such as human or half-elf.